christianparpart/old_flow/README.md

     Opcode  Mnemonic  A       B             Description
     --------------------------------------------------------------------------------------------
     0x??
-NMOV      vres    num           set integer A to integer constant D (from constant pool) 0x??
-SMOV      vres    str           set string A to string constant D (from constant pool) 0x??
+NMOV      vres    var           copy B to A 0x??
 NCLEAR    vres    -             set integer A to 0.
     0x??
 SCLEAR    vres    -             set string A to empty string.

     Opcode  Mnemonic  A       D             Description
     --------------------------------------------------------------------------------------------
     0x??
-IMOV      vres    imm           set integer A to immediate 16-bit integer literal D
+IMOV      vres    imm           set integer A to immediate 16-bit integer literal D 0x??
+NCONST    vres    imm           set integer A to value at constant integer pool's offset D

 #### Conversion Ops